 But the evolving landscape of the music industry has meant that the Studios needed to look to the future to meet the changing needs of music creators on a global scale, from professional music makers to music fans alike.
 And that meant a reshape of its business along with a brand new look.

 Abbey Road commissioned London-based design studio Form to help with its repositioning strategy and to create a new visual brand identity to connect with a wider audience.
 Form was chosen because of its extensive knowledge in both design for music and large scale branding, having worked with hundreds of bands including Elbow and Depeche Mode and rebrand projects such as Reading & Leeds and Latitude festivals.

-Form explained: "The need for a clear branding hierarchy to allow development of future initiatives was identified.
+Form explained: "The need for a clear branding hierarchy to allow the development of future initiatives was identified.
 We achieved this by differentiating ‘Abbey Road’ from ‘Abbey Road Studios’: ‘Abbey Road’ now sits as the parent brand at the top of the hierarchy.
-‘Abbey Road Studios’, the physical embodiment - the heart and home of the brand - becomes a newly defined sub brand, as does the new education wing - ‘Abbey Road Institute’ together with other new sub brands which will offer services and products to a wider audience of music makers and fans."
+‘Abbey Road Studios’, the physical embodiment - the heart and home of the brand - becomes a newly defined sub-brand, as does the new education wing - ‘Abbey Road Institute’ together with other new sub-brands which will offer services and products to a wider audience of music makers and fans."

 "Rather than ignore the crossings’ black and white stripes, we decided to deconstruct and re-imagine it to celebrate a new era for Abbey Road."